– Are there puppies available for adoption?

 For the first eight weeks of their lives, Labradoodle puppies get plenty of time in our home to interact and socialize with children, adults, and other dogs.
 This helps them develop into well-rounded and friendly adult dogs.
 Our Labradoodle puppies are exposed to a wide range of sounds, smells, and textures from a young age.

-Carmelina, you couldn’t have picked a better companion for Grace with Rocky.
+Carmelina, you couldn’t have picked a better companion for Grace than Rocky.
 They both adore each other, and Rocky is doing excellent with training.
 He does not miss Grace’s meltdowns; even without us calling Rocky, he goes directly to her room and does not leave her side until she’s calmed down.
 Rocky is older and recognizes when Grace requires his companionship.
 It’s one of the best decisions we have made in getting a service dog for Gracie; we could never have imagined what a fantastic Labradoodle “Rocky” is, so compatible with Grace.
 Thank you!
 Our family is grateful for choosing Rocky as a Service dog for Gracie.

 Scientists now believe that Autism and other Autistic Spectrum Disorders can happen without notice to the brain structure.
 Genetics and other factors usually play a big part; autistic behaviours result from the Brain at birth.

 Autistic Spectrum Disorder remains a mystery and is a devastating disorder that affects Children with Autism worldwide.
 The disease is poorly understood and is slow to diagnose.
 It results in an unhappy child suffering, and many families find communication issues, emotional instabilities, and lack of social development in children very frustrating.
 It is often followed by guilt when a diagnosis is confirmed.
-A feeling that is unfair to children suffering from the disorder often makes any behaviour impossible to understand.
+A feeling that is unfair to children suffering from the disorder often makes any behaviours impossible to understand.

 Grace is now transitioning to summer, and Rocky is beside her.
 He does not stop searching for Grace until he finds her and does not leave her side until she is calm.
 She is comfortable with having Rocky by her side and calls him when she feels lonely.
 He is a fantastic dog, so intelligent, gentle and very loving.
 He is also very playful and loves many toys.